 Accessibility and Integration

-3. Plans for a community center and improved road infrastructure aim to create safer pedestrian zones.
+- Plans for enhanced infrastructure aim to create safer pedestrian areas.

-These efforts not only improve transport connectivity but also foster a sense of belonging, making Maraenui a welcoming and vibrant place to live and visit.
+These efforts boost connectivity and nurture a welcoming environment, making Maraenui a vibrant place to live and visit.
+Check the Stats NZ summaries for detailed demographic insights.

 Frequently Asked Questions